micronDLA/SDK/examples/pre_trained_models/README.md

 ### Steps before running the example

 1. Install the SDK by using the [installation instruction](https://github.com/FWDNXT/SDK#1-installation)
-2. Download and extract the trained onnx models
+2. Download and extract the trained onnx models (email us a request for the download link)
-    ```
-    $ ./download_model.sh
-    $ tar -xzvf micron_model_zoo.tar.gz
-    ```
 3. Place the binary file (`libmicrondla.so`) in the parent folder (`SDK/`)

 ### Running the example scripts

 Before looking into all the variations, try out the simplest mode (mode 0).
 ```
-$ python3 main.py --image sample_driving_image.png --model linknet --model-path micron_model_zoo/linknet.onnx --bitfile ac511.tgz --load
+$ python3 main.py --image sample_driving_image.png --model linknet --model-path micron_model_zoo/linknet.onnx --bitfile ac511.tgz
 ```
-`--load` loads the bitfile into the FPGA.
-This option is required only during the first run after every system reboot or if a new bitfile is to be tested.
+Provide bitfile path only during the first run after every system reboot or if a new bitfile is to be tested.
+Ignore this option for subsequent runs.
 Use `--help` option any time to see the details about the available options and to get list of supported models.

 To run model with batched input use `main_batch.py`.

 For example to run in mode 1 with multiple images and clusters: